 Global Greengrants Fund also actively advocates for increased support of women’s environmental projects throughout the philanthropic community, sharing analysis on how funders can increase the amount of resources going to the intersection of women’s rights and the environment.

 This report represents the first-ever benchmarking of philanthropic funding in support of women in the environment.
 Its research shows that only 0.2% of all foundation funding focuses explicitly on women and the environment, signifying a missed opportunity for funders committed to ensuring a healthy environment and equitable world.

 Produced by Global Greengrants Fund and Prospera International Network of Women’s Funds, this report is the first ever comprehensive mapping of funding in support of women and the environment.
-It includes case stories and success stories of women-led strategies, and opportunities and guidance from women’s rights activists worldwide.
+It includes case studies and success stories of women-led strategies, as well as opportunities and guidance from women’s rights activists worldwide.

 This publication provides three key opportunities for foundations to support gender equality and environmental justice work more effectively.

 Drawing on case studies and lessons from funders already supporting women’s climate change initiatives, this guide orients grantmakers to realities of funding at the intersection of climate justice and women’s rights, and provides guidance for directing timely, appropriate funding to women and their communities.